 The Health and Safety Executive suggest that it’s “best practice” for businesses to evaluate and identify risks of harm and to put preventative measures in place.

 In windows, it is advised that windows only open to 100mm to prevent falls, but it’s not law for window restrictors to be fitted as standard.

-So, we want to ask, what are your thoughts on having window restrictors fitted on hotel and rented holiday accommodation windows – is it something you consider?
+So, we want to ask, what are your thoughts on having window safety locks fitted on hotel and rented holiday accommodation windows – is it something you consider?